cloudfieldcz/shieldoo-mesh-docs/docs/pages/1_user/03_my_devices.md

 # My Devices

-My devices are devices on which users installed Shieldoo client and they can connect from it to the Shieldoo Secure Network.
+My devices are devices on which users installed the Shieldoo client, and they can connect from it to the Shieldoo Secure Network.

 ## View My Devices
 The following steps describe how to view my devices in your Shieldoo Secure Network: